 - Adjust – The Inspect and Adapt (I&A) is the adjust

 The cadence for the PI can be different from the release cadence.
 However, in some situations, the PI and release cadences are the same, particularly in large supply chains (see the supply chains discussion in Enterprise Solution Delivery).
-Some ARTs may need to release less or more frequently than the PI cadence.
+Some ARTs may need to release more or less frequently than the PI cadence.
 Still, others will have multiple, independent release cycles for the solution’s various components.

 Executing the PI

-Each program event is described in the next sections.
+Each ART event is described in the next sections.

 Each PI begins with a PI planning event.
 Since PI planning occurs on a fixed cadence, the entire calendar year of events can be scheduled well in advance.
-By scheduling PI planning events in advance, the enterprise can lower the cost of travel and logistics.
-It also helps people on the train, especially Business Owners, to manage their personal calendars to assure they can be present for these critical events.
+By scheduling PI planning events in advance, the Enterprise can lower the cost of travel and logistics.
+It also helps people on the train, especially Business Owners, to manage their other commitments to ensure they can be present for these critical events.

 Scrum of Scrums